EN

 What’s next?

-Emphasis on mental health coverage is increasing among insurers, who can make treatment for mental illness easier and more accessible.
-They can step up by redesigning plans to encompass a wider range of mental health services across key phases of support: prevention, detection, treatment, and management or recovery.
-Services may include digital tools to sustain wellbeing, early detection of those at risk, outpatient treatment options such as talking therapies and counseling.
+Emphasis on mental health coverage is increasing among insurers who are working to make treatment for mental illness easier and more accessible.
+They can step up by redesigning plans to encompass a wider range of mental health services from prevention, detection and treatment to management and recovery.

 How Alea can help you save on insurance